 Salt and Pepper*

 While potatoes cook, roughly chop parsley.
 Halve tomatoes.
 Peel, then mince or grate garlic.
-Pat steak dry with paper towel, then season with salt and pepper.
+Pat steak dry with paper towels, then season with salt and pepper.

 To the pan, add broth concentrate and 1/3 cup water (dbl for 4 ppl).
 Bring to a boil over medium heat, then remove the pan from heat.
 Stir in half the parsley, 2 tbsp butter (dbl for 4 ppl) and any juices from steak.
 Season with salt and pepper.

 Slice steak.
 Divide steak, roasted potatoes and shallots between plates.
 Spoon tomato pan sauce over steak and sprinkle over remaining parsley.